SEFSC/SFD-CFB-Caribbean-Strategic-Planning/SEFSC Workshop (May 2022).md

 m.
 Develop external communications strategy

 > LP14.
 Establish a protocol to have formal and informal communications with stakeholders in the language of their choice (e.g., Spanish translation)
+>
+> *Deliverable:* Recommendations for Spanish Translation Services

 <br>

 n.
 Enhance education, communication, and outreach

-> LP2.
+> LP02.
 Create a portfolio of who we are and what projects we work on

 <br>